mathematica-pub/frontend-shared-packages/infrastructure/notes.md

 ## Some personal notes

 In `viz-components/package.json`, include a prepare script that connects to codeartifact.
-This _should_ automatically run every time npm publish is called, but will not necessarily (it's a known wack thing that happens with npm) -- so prior to running npm publish, do run `npm run prepare`.
+This _should_ automatically run every time npm publish is called, but will not necessarily (gotta figure out how to fix this...) -- so prior to running npm publish, do run `npm run prepare`.